-- Current Levels of Reserves: £1.2 million Unearmarked Reserves and Earmarked Reserves of £4 million - The Council's Net Budget is £7.3 million for 2018/19.
-Therefore Unearmarked Reserves equate to 16% of the Council's Net Budget. - The Council currently makes an annual contribution to Earmarked Reserves of £25,000 to the IT Development Reserve and £25,000 to the Planning Reserve. - It is recommended that the annual level of contribution to Earmarked Reserves (£50,000) and the adequacy of the existing level of Earmarked Reserves (£4 million) is delegated to the Cross Party Member Working Group (Financial Stability Review Group FSRG) to review and make recommendations by the end of October.
-This will assess their adequacy in light of future plans and pressures. - Recommendations from the FSRG can be built into the next iteration of the MTFS (20th November 18) - £316,484 from the 2018/19 Budget (pilot gain) was put into a Future Financial Stability Earmarked Reserve and there is £0.4m uncommitted in the Invest to Earn Earmarked Reserve and £0.2m uncommitted in the 2016/17 Budget Surplus Contingency Earmarked Reserve.
+- Current Levels of Reserves: £1.849 million Unearmarked Reserves and Earmarked Reserves of £8.321 million (excluding the Business Rates Volatility Earmarked Reserve). - The Council's Net Budget is £8.98 million for 2018/19.
+Therefore Unearmarked Reserves equate to 20% of the Council's Net Budget. - The Council currently makes annual contributions to Earmarked Reserves of £722,300 and these are shown in Appendix E. - It is recommended that the annual level of contributions to Earmarked Reserves (£722,300 as per Appendix E) and the adequacy of the existing level of Earmarked Reserves (£8.3 million) is reviewed by Members as part of the budget setting process.
+This will assess their adequacy in light of future plans and pressures.